Bulking Calorie Calculator

 When you finish bulking, you can do a Reverse Bulk.
 I've never heard anyone else talking about this, but it's surprisingly effective.
 We use it with clients all the time.

-Keep working out, eating a good diet, and living a healthy lifestyle, but start listening to your appetite again, eating only as much as you want.
+To do a reverse bulk, keep working out, eating a good diet, and living a healthy lifestyle, but start listening to your appetite again, eating only as much as you want.
 You’ll lose some fat, your metabolism will slow back down, and you’ll be back to eating an intuitive, comfortable amount of food.

 SHould You Track Your Calories?